-(a) For general information regarding Competition in Subcontracting, refer to FAR 15.403-1(c)(1).
-These are the standards for exceptions from certified cost or pricing data requirements, if there is adequate price competition.
+- i.
+For general information regarding Competition in Subcontracting, refer to FAR 15.403-1(c)(1).
+These are the standards for exceptions from certified cost or pricing data requirements, if there is adequate price competition. - ii.
+FAR 52.244-5 requires the contractor to select subcontracts/purchase orders on a competitive basis to the maximum practical extent.
+To know if this has been achieved the analyst needs to know the following: Number of bids requested, number of bids received and number of bids responsive.

-- (b) FAR 52.244-5 requires the contractor to select subcontracts/purchase orders on a competitive basis to the maximum practical extent.
-To know if this has been achieved the analyst needs to know the following: Number of bids requested, number of bids received and number of bids responsive. - (c) There are three ways the contractor can show adequate price competition.
-FAR 15.403-1(c)(1) describes adequate price competition as occurring when: - (1) Two or more responsible offerors, competing independently, submit priced offers that satisfy the Government's expressed requirement - (2) There was reasonable expectation, based on market research or other assessment, that two or more responsible offerors competing independently would submit priced offers in response to the solicitation - (3) Price Analysis clearly demonstrates that the proposed price is reasonable in comparison with current and recent prices for the same or similar items, adjusted to reflect changes in market conditions, economic conditions, quantities, or terms and conditions under contracts that resulted from adequate price competition. - (d) To accomplish this, look for an abstract of offers and/or proof of to whom proposals were sent and when they were sent. - (e) If an award is not competed, then it is other than full and open competition.
+- iii.
+There are three ways the contractor can show adequate price competition.
+FAR 15.403-1(c)(1) describes adequate price competition as occurring when: - 1.
+Two or more responsible offerors, competing independently, submit priced offers that satisfy the Government's expressed requirement - 2.
+There was reasonable expectation, based on market research or other assessment, that two or more responsible offerors competing independently would submit priced offers in response to the solicitation - 3.
+Price Analysis clearly demonstrates that the proposed price is reasonable in comparison with current and recent prices for the same or similar items, adjusted to reflect changes in market conditions, economic conditions, quantities, or terms and conditions under contracts that resulted from adequate price competition. - 4.
+To accomplish this, look for an abstract of offers and/or proof of to whom proposals were sent and when they were sent.
+If an award is not competed, then it is other than full and open competition.
+If it is other than full and open competition, then justification will be needed. - iv.
+To accomplish this, look for an abstract of offers and/or proof of to whom proposals were sent and when they were sent. - v.
+If an award is not competed, then it is other than full and open competition.
 If it is other than full and open competition, then justification will be needed.

-II.
+b.
 Other Than Full and Open Competition

-- (a) If a purchase order is not competed, there must be documentation justifying why it was not competed and showing management's approval per DFARS 252.244-7001(c)(9).
-This justification should contain the following. - (b) Content of the Justification Each procurement must stand on its own merit; each justification shall contain sufficient facts and rationale to justify the use of a sole source. - (c) Key points for justification Validate assumptions regarding the specified sources unique capabilities.
+- i.
+If a purchase order is not competed, there must be documentation justifying why it was not competed and showing management's approval per DFARS 252.244-7001(c)(9).
+This justification should contain the following. - ii.
+Content of the Justification Each procurement must stand on its own merit; each justification shall contain sufficient facts and rationale to justify the use of a sole source.

+- iii.
+Key points for justification Validate assumptions regarding the specified sources unique capabilities.
 Identify all sources that expressed interest in the requirement (market research), and details regarding the evaluation of their capabilities.
-Thoroughly describe unique capabilities or qualifications that form basis of the justification. - (d) Approvals Management level justification and adequate cost or price analysis, as applicable, is required for all non-competitive awards per DFARS 252.244-7001(c)(9) and (10). - (e) Summary Full and open competition is the rule and noncompetitive awards should have management level approved justification documented in the file per DFARS 252.244-7001(c)(9). - (f) If a competitive purchase order is awarded on any factor other than lowest price, then it is considered a best value award.
+Thoroughly describe unique capabilities or qualifications that form basis of the justification. - iv.
+Approvals Management level justification and adequate cost or price analysis, as applicable, is required for all non-competitive awards per DFARS 252.244-7001(c)(9) and (10). - v.
+Summary Full and open competition is the rule and noncompetitive awards should have management level approved justification documented in the file per DFARS 252.244-7001(c)(9). - vi.
+If a competitive purchase order is awarded on any factor other than lowest price, then it is considered a best value award.

-III.
+c.
 "Best Value"